The Amazing Art of Coaching

 Too much exposure at the beginning of a training program is counterproductive to an optimal ending.
-Children can easily become overwhelmed by Trainers, Coaches and Parents when they are taught complex technical skills in one training session or a short period of time.
+Children can easily become overwhelmed by Trainers, Coaches and Parents when they are taught complex technical skills in one training session or a short period.
 The most critical problem in the youth training and sports industry is the overzealousness perpetuated by many Trainers and Coaches (and facilitated by many Parents) in terms of gaining skill in a given technical exercise.
 We must create visionary-based teaching methods that are scripted and systematically progressive and work towards instilling a lifelong adherence to a particular skill or exercise.
 Our culture is based on a gratification system - we strive to see results now even if the act of trying to create results in the short-term proves to be contradictory to the science of motor development and blatantly less beneficial than a more holistic and long-term approach.

 Your physical ability

-Create your lesson plans based on a progressive system of development and in keeping with the items listed in this article.
+Create your lesson plans based on a progressive system of development and keeping with the items listed in this article.

 This article first appeared in: